lighthouse-labs/rails-queue-server/README.md

 All PRs must contain:

-- One or more commit that states `fixes #issuenum` or `resolves #issuenum`
+- One or more commit(s) that states `fixes #issuenum` or `resolves #issuenum` in the commit message
+  - This way the issue is auto-closed upon merge into master (the default GitHub branch)
+- A description with:
-- A description with a link to the issue,
+  - A link to the issue
   - Time estimated
   - Time spent
   - Screenshots before vs after where applicable
 - Labeled accordingly.
   - The corresponding issue should also be labeled
 - Zenhub Pipeline of `Review/QA`, which PRs are automatically added to.